gradus/roots-surf/pages/rose_windham.md

 ## Rose Windham

 Hi.
-I am Rose Widnham.
+I am Rose Windham.
 I am 9 years old.
 I was born in Asheville, NC.
 I moved from Asheville to Columbia, SC when I was 7 months old.
 I lived there for 5 years and I met very nice people and made some good friends.
 Then, my family moved to Chapel Hill for a few years before relocating to Mount Pleasant, SC.